kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 ```

-A tenant-matcher condition is defined as a label selector in the **selector** field - that behaviour is kept for backwards compatability, but the assignment will be based on the tenant where the runtime is created, not on the labels of the runtime.
-The label key is validated to be `global_subaccount_id`.
-It is also validated, that the subaccount tenant is a child of the tenant where the scenario and ASA resides.
-Then, if a Runtime is created in `global_subaccount_id` tenant, the Runtime is automatically assigned to the given Scenario.
+A tenant-matching condition is defined as a label selector in the `selector` field.
+This behaviour is intended for backwards compatability.
+Yet, the assignment is based on the tenant, in which the Runtime is created and not on the labels of the Runtime.
+The label key is validated to be a `global_subaccount_id`.
+It is also validated that the subaccount tenant is a child of the tenant, in which the scenario and the ASA resides.
+Then, if a Runtime is created in the `global_subaccount_id` tenant, that Runtime is automatically assigned to the given Scenario.

 ### Mutations